OSGeo/grass/doc/development/submitting/submitting.md

 Pre-commit will then be automatically triggered by the `git commit` command.
 If it finds any problem it will abort the commit and try to solve automatically whatever it can.
 In that case review the changes and run again `git add` and `git commit`.

-It is also possible to run Pre-commit manually, e.g:
+It is also possible to run pre-commit manually, e.g:

 ```bash
 pre-commit run clang-format --all-files